 - Best Mid-Range Hotel: Magic Blue

 - Best Luxury Hotel: The Royal Playa del Carmen

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Playa del Carmen, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+For recommendations check out our list of the best Airbnbs in Playa del Carmen.